Brewer219/ticket-lifecycle/README.md

 1. Log into the osTicket Admin panel.
 2. Navigate to the "Agents" tab.
 3. Select the "Departments" section.
-4. Choose the "Maintenance Departmengt".
+4. Choose the "Maintenance Department".
 5. Click on "More" in the top-right corner and select "Delete".

 <details><summary>See screenshot 1</summary>